 However, it goes further by showing why we are similar to animals in how we think and act.
 Animals tend to react with instincts, and so do you.
 We believe it’s one of the best books available because it doesn’t stop there, either.
 You also discover how people apply those techniques to you and how to turn the tables, so to speak.

 Max Bazerman and Deepak Malhotra co-authored this book, and Malhotra is said to be the top in his field on negotiation.
 He teaches at Harvard Business School, but you don’t have to be in business to learn a lot from this book.

 As one of the bargaining books in this list, Negotiation Genius breaks down the strategies and habits that set you up to bargain successfully.
 It also helps you see your potential and raise confidence to excel.
 Whether you’re trying to get a Friday off or working a real estate project, you are walked through all of the processes needed.
 Real-world examples are utilized, but you get to read behavioral research on the topic, as well.
 This helps you uncover hidden information, find common ground, and exploit other people’s weaknesses.
 When dealing with unethical people, this is the book you need.

 Stuart Diamond is an entrepreneur and professor at Wharton School.
 The main goal of his book is to help you win deals in your private and professional life.
-If you want to shine at your profession, you need this masterpiece of reading material.
+If you want to shine at your profession and have your unique negotiation style you need this masterpiece of reading material.
 Of course, Diamond is a bestselling author and a Pulitzer-Prize winner, so his track record precedes him.
 He takes a more holistic approach to things and doesn’t focus exclusively on one negotiation tactic.
 This is what sets Diamond’s book apart from the other options.
 There are countless topics, such as different emotions, angles, and more flexibility.
 You also get to learn how the other person thinks while you’re negotiating with them.